 Capital One customers who may be experiencing financial difficulties as a result of COVID-19 should reach out directly to discuss available resources.

-The CARES Act also established a number of temporary programs to assist small businesses, including certain nonprofits, sole proprietors, independent contractors and other self-employed individuals.
+The federal government established a number of temporary programs to assist small businesses, including certain nonprofits, sole proprietors, independent contractors and other self-employed individuals.

 The Paycheck Protection Program (PPP) is one example.
-It was designed to provide funds to pay up to eight weeks of payroll costs and other eligible expenses.
+It was designed to provide funds to cover payroll costs and other eligible expenses.
 That could include things like interest on mortgages, rent and utilities.

 We hope you found this helpful.
 Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.